4.5. Queue Mode

 Note

-In LwM2M v1.0 Queue Mode is set by Binding resource from LwM2M Server object.
+In LwM2M v1.0 Queue Mode is set by Binding resource in the LwM2M Server Object.
 Anjay Lite does not support it.

-The LwM2M Client becomes active when it needs to send one of the following operations:
+The LwM2M Client becomes active when it needs to send one of these operations:

-While some LwM2M specification diagrams suggest that an Update operation must precede a Send or Notification, Anjay Lite skips this step, reducing unnecessary network traffic.
+Some LwM2M specification diagrams suggest that an Update must precede a Send or Notification.
+Anjay Lite skips this step, reducing unnecessary network traffic.

 Note